zeebe-io/zeebe-chaos/chaos-days/blog/2024-08-19-Operate-improve-import-latency/index.md

 ![higher-load-throughput](lower-delay-high-load-throughput.png)

-We can see that the latency has been increased a bit, versus the lower load benchmark, but it has improved compared to the benchmark [the last chaos day](../2024-08-16-Operate-load-handling/index.md#high-load). :information: Interesting factor is that it seems that the throughput from Zeebe has changed as well, that in consequence increased the import throughput.
+We can see that the latency has been increased a bit, versus the lower load benchmark, but it has improved compared to the benchmark [the last chaos day](../2024-08-16-Operate-load-handling/index.md#high-load). :information: An interesting factor is that it seems that the throughput from Zeebe has changed as well, that in consequence increased the import throughput.

-Looking into it further, we can see that the job and process instance creation and completion has changed by ~13-18 percent.
+Looking into it further, we can see that the job and process instance creation and completion have changed by ~13-18 percent.
 Before we had around 130 process instance completion per second.

 ![backpressure-higher-load](backpressure-higher-load.png)

-In the recent benchmark we almost reach our target load (150 PI/s) with 147 process instance completions per second.
+In the recent benchmark, we almost reach our target load (150 PI/s) with 147 process instance completions per second.

 ![backpressure-higher-load-lower-delay](backpressure-lower-delay-higher-load.png)

 The reason seem to be the different backpressure.
-Backpressure has been decrease from ~20 % to 5-10%.
+Backpressure has been decreased from ~20 % to 5-10%.
 This might be because our backpressure strategy has recently changed and now takes exporting into account.
 See also [related chaos day about this topic](../2024-07-25-Using-flow-control-to-handle-bottlenecked-exporting/index.md).

 ##### Additional finding

-A interesting additional finding has been done.
+An interesting additional finding has been done.
 When the Operate import fails or restarts (that can easily happen with preemptive nodes), then the importer backlog can be significant.
 This is especially an issue on higher constant load.

 ![import-delay](import-delay.png)